 Just as in a regular court case, you have the right to an attorney in an appeal, and one may be appointed, if you cannot afford one (PB § 63-7).
 This also means that you may qualify for a public defender even if you paid for an attorney at your trial.
-Your financial circumstances may have changed between the time of your trial and the time of your appeal, and it is acceptable for you to request a public defender even if you used a private attorney during your trial.
+Your financial circumstances may have changed between the time of your trial and the time of your appeal, and it is acceptable for you to request counsel on appeal in Connecticut even if you used a private attorney during your trial.

 Hiring an Appellate Lawyer